 Hazira power plant

-The Hazira power plant is an existing 515 megawatt (MW) multi-fuel power station combined-cycle power plant located near the Essar Steel facility in Hazira, Gujarat, India.
+Hazira power plant is a 515-megawatt (MW) combined-cycle power plant located near the Essar Steel facility in Gujarat, India.

 Sponsor: Essar Energy

 Coordinates: 21.1190775, 72.6405448 (exact)

 Nameplate capacity: 270 MW (Units 1&2: 135 MW)

 Estimated annual CO2: